Update September 15, 2025: This news article has been updated with the latest information about Failure Score v8.

 The updated Failure Score was developed based on customer feedback and responds to the need for more powerful and up-to-date risk predictions.
 Thanks to new data sources, improved data elements, and advanced machine learning methodologies, the score is better aligned with current economic conditions.

-Interesting read: Everything about our Failure Score
+Interesting read:ย Everything about our Failure Score

 What does the Failure Score do?

-- Requesting legal protection from creditors
+- Seek legal protection from creditors

-- The entering into receivership or reorganization
+- Under receivership or reorganization

-- Discontinuing activities with outstanding obligations
+- Voluntarily ceases business activities and leaves outstanding obligations behind

 For FDIC-insured institutions, there is also a separate model that specifically looks at liquidity, profitability, solvency, and capital ratios.